You are viewing a story from harrypotterfanfiction.com

 Harry snorted and stood up to follow Ginny, Ron close behind him.

 Breakfast this morning was different from the last week’s as this would be the last time all of the group would be together until Christmas.
 Fred and George spent the first two hours of their time telling them all about hidden passages that Filch had not found yet and about the professors’ daily routines so that they could be easily avoided.
 Harry and Ron listened intently to all of this useful information, while Hermione rolled her eyes constantly and tried her best to change the subject at every pause in the twins report.

-‘I think we’ll manage Angelina,’ Katie said to her, leaning back slightly in case she decided to retaliate.
+‘I think we’ll manage, Angelina,’ Katie responded, leaning back slightly in case she decided to retaliate.

 ‘You had better!’
 Alicia said, ‘because we’ll be at every match, and if you lose, well the other team’s taunting won’t be all you have to put up with.’